VigneshVSV/hololinked/doc/source/index.rst

 * :ref:`search`

 .. note::
-   This project is under development and is an idealogical state and should not be used for critical applications.
+   This project is under development and is an idealogical state.
+It should not be used for critical applications, or for that matter in any real world system under operation.